 PolicyPak and Workspace One (Airwatch) MDM: Deploy Group Policy and PolicyPak superpowers today

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can get real Group Policy settings – “Policies,” “Preferences” and PolicyPak’s special settings like “Application Settings Manager,” “Least Privilege Manager,” “Java Rules Manager” and so on – all of these settings out to your AirWatch investment and all of your clients using MDM.

 To get started, it couldn’t be simpler.
 There are actually three things you need to upload into your “AirWatch Console” as applications.
 The first thing is the “PolicyPak Client-Side Extension.”
 It’s a little MSI that gets deployed to all of your endpoints.
 It’s the thing that does work.